How to Create a Gallery Wall in Your Indian Home, Step by Step

 | Line (Horizontal) | Hallways, corridors, above consoles | Equal spacing, consistent height | Any style | Easy |

-| Line (Vertical) | Narrow walls, beside doors | Equal spacing, same width | Portraits, botaincal prints | Easy |
+| Line (Vertical) | Narrow walls, beside doors | Equal spacing, same width | Portraits, botanical prints | Easy |

-| Organic / free-from | Maximalist rooms, creative spaces | Varied | Eclectic, colorful collections | Hard |
+| Organic / free-form | Maximalist rooms, creative spaces | Varied | Eclectic, colorful collections | Hard |

 Step 1: Pick a Wall That Can Hold It